myhro/docs-content/content/reference/cli/update.md

 *Note: A component's instance will be started if it was not running before the `swarm update` command was issued.*

-## Update Component with the Latest Image {#latestversion}
+## Command Syntax
-The `swarm update` command is called using the application, service and component name to update the component image:
+The `swarm update` command is called using the application, service and component name to update the component image with the latest image:

 ```nohighlight
 swarm update <app>/<service>/<component>